This post may contains affiliate links. Read the full disclosure here.

-How the heck do you clean a Dr. Brown’s bottle warmer?
+How the heck do you clean a Dr. Brown’s Deluxe Bottle Warmer?
 That was a question I was asking myself after I couple failed attempts to eradicate a weird spoiled milk smell that turned up in our kitchen a few weeks after our baby was born.

 I didn’t even realize the smell was emanating from the bottle warmer at first.
 It’s hard to identify a new smell in your house when you have a newborn, because let’s be real, babies are kind of gross and smelly in general.